 Fun Fact

-Sirloin is actually one of the leaner parts when it compares to other cuts of meat.
+Sirloin is actually a leaner cut of beef compared to other cuts of meat.

 Leave leftovers in an airtight container for 2 or 3 days.
 These can also be frozen for up to 1 month and reheated on the stove top.